Image ALT {ALT}

 Kale

 Have you got a potassium deficiency?
 Then, you have to immediately add one of the best superfoods, kale cabbage, to your diet.
 This is an excellent potassium source, which helps to keep arterial blood pressure under control and removes excess sodium from the body.
 This curly cabbage should also become a best friend for future mothers.
-Its juicy leaves contain high amounts of folic acid (vitamin B9), a compound required to form the embryo's neural tube – a primary form of the nervous system development.
+Its juicy leaves contain high amounts of folic acid (vitamin B9), a compound required to form the embryo's neural tube – a primary form of nervous system development.

 Brussel Sprouts

-Small turquois Brussel sprouts contain a lot of vitamins K and C, as well as folic acid, magnesium, potassium, and vitamin B6.
+The Brussels sprout contains a lot of vitamins K and C, as well as folic acid, magnesium, potassium, and vitamin B6.

 The best way to cook them is to cut the spouts in two, spring with avocado oil, add a pinch of salt and some pepper, and cook in the oven.